vikky-AI/data-base-management-systems/README.md

 # data-base-management-systems
-retrival of specific quires from inbuilt datasets
+basic retrival of specific questions from inbuilt datasets different types of models almost covering every type question to a point classification based on alphabet

 ************************************************************************************************
 ** ABOUT: SQl language                                                                        **